cunicopia-dev/enterprise-ai-backend/README.md

 1. Verify the API_URL environment variable is set correctly
 2. Ensure the backend is running and accessible
+3. Check that the API_KEY in `.env` is set for both services
-3. Check network connectivity between services if using Docker
+4. Check network connectivity between services if using Docker

+### Authentication Errors

+If you get 401 Unauthorized errors:

+1. Check the API_KEY in your `.env` file
+2. Ensure Streamlit has loaded the `.env` file (restart if needed)
+3. Verify the Bearer token format in API requests
+4. Check if the user's API key exists in the database

 ## License